Managing From Abroad: How Power Of Attorney Helps NRIs Manage Their Assets

 Apostalisation: The deed of POA executed outside India are proven through an apostallisation process which is governed by the Hague Convention, 1961.
 Also known as superlegalisation, apostille is a certificate which confirms and verifies the signature/seal of the person who authenticated the document.
 However, this deed, too, needs to comply with Indian laws such as the Indian Registration Act, 1908, and the Power of Attorney Act, 1882.
 You also have to pay the stamp duty on this.
 If one wants to obtain apostille in the US, he/she can refer to this link.

-Regulation of POA
+Regulation of Power Of Attorney

 A PoA paper should be interpreted to include all the necessary powers for its execution.
 The POA has to be given a strict interpretation and no extra rights should be construed, unless they are specifically mentioned.
 For instance, if the POA mentions “right to lease”, the “right to sell” can’t be attributed to it.